 We cross the far northwestern section of the Kibo Saddle, which sits between Mawenzi and Kibo peaks.
 Even though our elevation gain is 3,200 ft., we are well acclimatized to the altitude having spent the last few days hovering in the 14,000 ft. level.
 The climb up the western part of the saddle up to Kibo hut is fairly strenuous, as we trek up the scree slope.

 We repack our gear, taking only what we'll need for the night in the crater.
 Today's the toughest day, with the most stunning views of Mawenzi, the Kibo Saddle and the plains below.
 We slowly wind our way up over the rocky outcrops and scree until we reach the rim of the crater at Gillman's Point.
 After lunch on the rim, we push for the summit.
 The view from the summit is dramatic.
 The weather and altitude determine how long we stay here.
 After our summit celebration, we descend to our crater camp for the night.
-Camp faces the Furtwangler Glacier.
+The camp faces the Furtwangler Glacier.

 the last night on Mt.
 Kilimanjaro.